 Home sale exclusion rules.
 When selling a residence, a single taxpayer can exclude the first $250,000 of capital gain from tax.
 For married couples filing jointly, the first $500,000 of capital gain is excluded from taxation regardless of how much each spouse contributed to the property’s purchase and which spouse holds legal title.
 To qualify for the $500,000 exclusion, one spouse must have owned the home as a principal residence for at least two years before its sale.
 Additionally, both spouses must have occupied the home as a principal residence for two years out of the five years immediately prior to the sale.
 These two time periods do not have to run concurrently.
 Generally, the exclusion is available once every two years.

 Qualified retirement plans.
 Spouses have more distribution options and protections than non-spouses in qualified retirement plans.
 For defined-benefit plans, federal law requires that a joint and survivor annuity — ensuring the surviving spouse receives no less than 50 percent of the amount of the annuity paid during the participant’s life — is the only payout option offered unless the plan participant and spouse provide written consent to another form of payment.
 Furthermore, in all qualified retirement plans, the plan participant’s spouse must sign a waiver before a non-spousal primary beneficiary can be named.

 Unlimited marital deduction.
 The unlimited marital deduction allows spouses to give an unrestricted amount of assets to each other during life or at death without incurring estate or gift taxes.
-Unlike the $14,000 annual gift exclusion amount and the $5.49 million lifetime exclusion amount (as of 2018, with the passage of the 2017 Tax Cuts and Jobs Act), there is no limitation on the frequency or amount of assets spouses can transfer to each other.
+Unlike the $15,000 annual gift exclusion amount and the approximately $11.2 million lifetime exclusion amount (as of 2018, with the passage of the 2017 Tax Cuts and Jobs Act), there is no limitation on the frequency or amount of assets spouses can transfer to each other.
 This allows federal estate taxes to be deferred until the death of the surviving spouse.
 This deferral can be quite valuable and provides for a second step up in basis for income taxes at the death of the surviving spouse.